civector/EMPTwitchBot/README.md

 `! [question]?`
 or
 `!
 [Option 1] or [Option 1]?`
 Must have a space a first character.
-If you ask a question, the bot will respond with a yes or no. If the command lists two options, will reply with one or the two options.
+If you ask a question, the bot will respond with a yes or no. If the command lists two options, will reply with one of the two options.

 #### Commands only for Moderators